The Power of High-Speed Merge Conveyors: Enhancing Efficiency in Material Handling

 5. Software and Networking: Advanced software tools enable engineers to design, simulate, and test control systems.
 Networking technologies ensure seamless communication between system components.

-The Role of Controls Engineering in Automation
+The Role of PLC Controls in Automation

 • Industrial Robots: Controls engineers design systems that guide robotic arms in performing precise tasks, such as assembling car parts or packaging goods.